 Even if you’re not sure that you’re experiencing an emergency, it’s always better to be safe than sorry; ignoring a minor issue for too long could eventually result in a truly serious problem.

-Should I Call an Emergency Room?
+Should I go to an Emergency Room?

 For regular dental emergencies, however, a dentist will always be your best bet.
 Most emergency rooms won’t be equipped to deal with the underlying cause of a tooth infection (at most being able to write a prescription for antibiotics), and they may not be able to repair a broken tooth.
-Such cases are best left to knowledgeable dentist such as Dr. Myles.
+Such cases are best left to knowledgeable dentists such as Dr. Myles.

 Should My Tooth Be Removed?